 Wade D. Miquelon, Director, has served as a director of Acadia since January 2012.
-Mr. Miquelon is the former Executive Vice President and Chief Financial Officer of Walgreen Co (“Walgreens”), a position in which he served until August 2014.
+Mr. Miquelon is the Chief Financial Officer and Executive Vice President for Jo-Ann Stores, LLC, the nation's leading fabric and craft specialty retailer.
+He previously served as Executive Vice President, President International and Chief Financial Officer of Walgreen Co ("Walgreens"), a position in which he served until August 2014.
 Mr. Miquelon joined Walgreens in June 2008 as Senior Vice President and Chief Financial Officer.
 Prior to Walgreens, he was Executive Vice President and Chief Financial Officer at Tyson Foods, Inc. from 2006 to 2008.
-From 1989 to 2006, Mr. Miquelon served Procter & Gamble Co. (“P&G”) in a number of positions of increasing responsibility, most recently for three years as Vice President—Finance, Western Europe, the senior most financial officer responsible for the 17-country Western Europe operation.
+From 1989 to 2006, Mr. Miquelon served Procter & Gamble Co. ("P&G") in a number of positions of increasing responsibility, most recently for three years as Vice President—Finance, Western Europe, the senior most financial officer responsible for the 17-country Western Europe operation.
 Among other positions during his tenure at P&G, Mr. Miquelon was the head of Finance and Accounting for the ASEAN, Australasia, and India region, served as Director and Investment Partner of I Ventures, a P&G venture capital fund, and co-founded and served as Chief Financial Officer and Senior Vice President of Business Development/Human Resources of Emmperative, Inc., an enterprise marketing management software joint venture between P&G and other entities.